alainrk/finance/README.md

 🚨 **Important: Please Read** 🚨

-This Mortgage Calculator is provided for informational and educational purposes only.
+This Mortgage Simulator is provided for informational and educational purposes only.
 While we strive for accuracy, we cannot guarantee that the information and calculations are error-free or suitable for your specific circumstances.

 - 🏦 This tool is not a replacement for professional financial advice.
 - 📊 The calculations may not account for all factors that a bank or financial institution would consider.